aas312/insurance_dapp/README.md

 Clicking "Login with Uport" will the give the Uport login options.

-Download and set up the Uport app to your device.
+Download and set up the uPort app to your device.

 On the Insurance Dapp page click "Continue with uPort."